DCLRL/dclrl.github.io/index.md

 ## Submissions

 We invite submissions of 4-8 page papers describing new resources for lower-resourced languages (LRLs), analyses of existing resources, advances in methodologies for constructing, curating, and using resources, and discussion of the challenges and ethical considerations of working with LRLs.
-Archival submissions will be included in the proceedings of the workshop in full.

 Submissions must use the [LREC 2022 Template](https://lrec2022.lrec-conf.org/en/submission2022/authors-kit/) and be submitted as a PDF.
 Following the LREC template, submission are non-anonymous and reviewing is single-blind.